 When you start TorChat for the first time you see a list of available chat partners.
-The list is empty except for the identity of the logged in user.
+The list is empty except for the identity of the logged in user on first start but contacts will be listed in the interface once you add them.

 New contacts are added with a right-click and the selection of Add Contact from the context menu.